 You can test for ketones at home using special tablets or test strips.
 Ketones are substances made by the body when it burns fat instead of sugar.
 They are a sign that your blood sugar is out of control.

-To do the test:
+To do the urine test: